tropiano/tropianhs/_posts/2025-07-15-june-report.md

 header-image: /images/june-report.jpg
 ---

+Another month another report.
+Looking at my notes, it seems such a long time ago.
+I guess that means I am making progress, or at least I am moving forward and doing things.
+Which is positive.

+I started to meet new people again in June, which is something I didn't do since a very long time.
+Living in another country is complicated to find new people, but social media help.
+Despite all the hate and brainrot online, I still think socials are a net positive in people's lives.
+Especially people that travel a lot and have non-standard interests.

+Work-wise.
 This time the report comes more or less on time.
 In May, I still spent quite a lot of time travelling, but I also managed to find time to do a few new things

 - I started to **work on a new feature for [xTopics][xtopics]**.
 I keep postponing the launch, but I should be able to launch in June at some point.